Qob

 🗃️ The qob Command

-The most common usage is probably to run eask with your current directory being the input directory.
-Then you run eask followed by a subcommand:
+The most common usage is probably to run qob with your current directory being the input directory.
+Then you run qob followed by a subcommand:

-$ Qob info # Print out Eask-file information
+$ qob info # Print out Qob-file information

 Notice the subcommand can be nested: